spdermn02/TouchPortal_OpenHardwareMonitor_Plugin/README.md

 ```

 There is also a logfile under the OpenHardwareMonitor plugin folder, %APPDATA%\TouchPortal\plugins\OpenHardwareMonitor\tp_ohm.log
+in order to change the debug level - you will need to create a file called .tpohm_debug_flag in the same directory as mentioned above
+If I am asking you debug something, set the file to the value 3, as that will output the Debug level messages.

 ```
 [START] tp_ohm is starting up, and about to connect